top of page

 Never Updating Passwords

-Some users keep the same password for years, even after a data breach has occurred.
-Regularly updating your passwords—especially for sensitive accounts like email or banking—reduces the chances of an attack.
-Experts recommend changing critical passwords every 3 to 6 months.
+Some people keep the same password for years, even after a data breach.
+Changing your passwords regularly, especially for important accounts like email or banking, lowers your risk.
+Experts recommend updating these passwords every 3 to 6 months.

 Secure Your Future with Ayvant IT’s Expert Cybersecurity Solutions